Beware Of These Social Media Mistakes When Promoting Your Business

-Certainly, the number of likes is one of those indicators that can tell you how good you’re performing.
+Certainly, the number of likes is one of those indicators that can tell you how well you’re performing.
 However, shares are much more important because they reflect how many people advocate your brand.

 Touching on questionable topics

-When trying to engage audiences, brands often bring up complex subjects such as politics, gender equality, disasters, accidents, etc. However, such type of content requires a most careful approach, otherwise you risk hurting someone’s feelings and driving the audience mad.
+When trying to engage audiences, brands often bring up complex subjects such as politics, gender equality, disasters, accidents, etc. However, such type of content requires the most careful approach, otherwise, you risk hurting someone’s feelings and driving the audience mad.
 Think twice before bringing it up.

 Not paying for advertising